The Birth of a Nation: Influence

-Modern reception
+Retrospective reception

 Critical response

 Roger Ebert deemed The Birth of a Nation "a great film that argues for evil".

 Released in 1915, The Birth of a Nation has been considered as innovative among its contemporaries in the early days of film.
 According to the film historian Kevin Brownlow, the film was "astounding in its time" and initiated "so many advances in film-making technique that it was rendered obsolete within a few years".
 The content of the work, however, has received widespread criticism for its blatant racism.
 Film critic Roger Ebert wrote:

 Certainly The Birth of a Nation (1915) presents a challenge for modern audiences.
 Unaccustomed to silent films and uninterested in film history, they find it quaint and not to their taste.
 Those evolved enough to understand what they are looking at find the early and wartime scenes brilliant, but cringe during the postwar and Reconstruction scenes, which are racist in the ham-handed way of an old minstrel show or a vile comic pamphlet.